-Stan completed his Ph.D. in Electrical Engineering and Computer Science at Stanford University.
-He holds a BS in Applied Mathematics (Summa Cum Laude) and an MS in Computer Engineering from the University of Michigan.
+Stan completed his PhD in Electrical Engineering and Computer Science at Stanford University, and holds a BS and MS from the University of Michigan.
 He is a graduate of Stanford's Advanced Management College.
-Stan received numerous awards and prizes for academic excellence.
-He is widely published in both industry and academic media.

 Gerardo has been with RTI since 1995.
 He specializes in real-time software architectures and networking.